Orion Corporation: Disclosure Under Chapter 9 Section 10 Of The Securities Market Act (Blackrock, Inc.)

 Orionintie 1A, FI-02200 Espoo, Finland

-Orion is a globally operating Finnish pharmaceutical company – a builder of well-being for over a hundred years.
+Orion is a globally operating Nordic pharmaceutical company – a builder of well-being for over a hundred years.
 We develop, manufacture and market human and veterinary pharmaceuticals and active pharmaceutical ingredients.
 Orion has an extensive portfolio of proprietary and generic medicines and consumer health products.
 The core therapy areas of our pharmaceutical R&D are oncology and pain.
 Proprietary products developed by Orion are used to treat cancer, neurological diseases and respiratory diseases, among others.
-Orion's net sales in 2024 amounted to EUR 1,542 million and the company had about 3,700 employees at the end of the year.
+In 2024 Orion's net sales amounted to EUR 1,542 million and the company employed about 3,700 professionals worldwide, dedicated to building well-being.
 Orion's A and B shares are listed on Nasdaq Helsinki.

 Legal Disclaimer: